elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 ## Logo

-Instead of displaying the Phoenix logo in our header, let's dipslay a simple link that we can use to navigate back to our home page.
+Instead of displaying the Phoenix logo in our header, let's display a simple link that we can use to navigate back to our home page.

 Here's the line that's currently being used to apply a `logo` class and render